 The insidious nature of “toxic creep” often clouds the objectivity necessary to recognize that certain relationships are doing more harm than good.
 This is something you’ve got to consciously fight against.

 Toxicity affects you in profound ways, from your emotional state to your very perception of reality, and few attributes are more valuable than the perception to recognize it.
-My struggle with depression has required that I actively cultivate the ability to spot and react to negativity in direct ways.
+My struggle with depression has required me to actively cultivate the ability to spot and directly react negativity in various ways.

 That often requires severing relationships.